Seminole County Courthouse

 Over the years, Seminole County has faced its share of challenges, including natural disasters such as floods and hurricanes.
 In recent times, the county has focused on promoting tourism and outdoor recreational activities, capitalizing on its natural beauty and proximity to Lake Seminole.
 Today, Seminole County remains a small rural community with a rich agricultural heritage and a commitment to preserving its natural resources while embracing economic opportunities.

-This timeline provides a condensed summary of the historical journey of Seminole County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Seminole County, Georgia.

 • Seminole County was established on December 26, 1920.